Finland Volleyball League

 The Finland Volleyball League (Lentopallon Mestaruusliiga) is highest level of men's volleyball in Finland.
 There are 10 teams in the league.

 History

 The Finland Volleyball League has founded 1994.
 Before then, teams play league in the Champion League.
 In 2010, the league changed its name to Mestaruusliiga.

 Schedule

-Each team plays each other team in the league four times —two game at home and one away.
+Each team plays each other team in the league four times —two games at home and one away.
 At the conclusion of the regular season, the teams ranked from 1–8 play in a playoff to determine the league champion.